London Protocol (1944): The 1st EAC Zone Protocol

 The Soviet zone was supposed to encompass the eastern part of Germany, including the explicitly mentioned East Prussia, and no cession of areas to Poland was planned.

 The border between the two western zones (and here not yet assigned to any occupying power) was defined as follows:

-This would have meant that the present-day states of Bavaria and Baden-Württemberg as well as the Palatinate, which previously belonged to Bavaria, and the southern part of the People's State of Hesse would have come to the southwestern (i.e. later American) zone, the Rhine province belonging to Prussia and the province of Hesse-Nassau and the northern part of the People's State of Hesse (Upper Hesse province) to the north-western, i.e. British.
+This would have meant that the present-day states of Bavaria and Baden-Württemberg as well as the Palatinate, which previously belonged to Bavaria, and the southern part of the People's State of Hesse would have come to the southwestern (i.e. later American) zone, the Rhine province belonging to Prussia and the province of Hesse-Nassau and the northern part of the People's State of Hesse (Upper Hesse province) to the north-western, i.e. later British.
 The people's state of Hesse would have been divided by the layout of the occupation zones.
 This would have cut up the Frankfurt am Main area.

 The (supplementary) 2nd EAC zone protocol

-The main points of this smaller protocol, also drawn up in London on 14 November 1944, are:
+The main points of this smaller protocol, also drawn up in London on 14 November 1944, were: